Beth O'Leary

-Beth Alice O'Leary (born May 1992) is an English author of romantic comedy novels.
+Beth Alice O'Leary (born 16 May 1992) is an English author of romantic comedy novels.
 Her first novel The Flatshare (2019), sold over a million copies, is available in over 30 languages and was nominated for a Comedy Women in Print Prize.
 Since then she has published four more books, namely: The Switch, The Road Trip, The No-Show and The Wake-Up Call; with her upcoming sixth novel, Swept Away, set to be published in Spring 2025.

 Life and career

 O'Leary was born in West London and grew up in Winchester, the youngest of six children.
 Her family also fostered children, so there were often more than her five siblings in the house.
 She has some Irish heritage.
 O'Leary attended the Westgate School and Peter Symonds College.
 She graduated from St John's College, Oxford in 2010 with a degree in English.

 O'Leary is an introvert and often used reading as an escape from the activity of life.
 She loved to visit her local library, which she still visits today.
 She credits her parents' patience taking her to this library often for her becoming a writer.
 She wrote from a young age and always dreamed of becoming an author.
 She began sending her writing to literary agents in her late teens.

 Following university, O'Leary worked at an academic press and in children's publishing.
 She lived in London for a few years before moving back to Winchester.
 She began writing young adult fiction, and wrote her debut novel whilst commuting between Winchester and her job in London.
 It was her debut novel The Flatshare that allowed her to realise she could be successful as an author.
 Tanera Simons, a literary agent at Darley Anderson Agency, wrote back to O'Leary to discuss her manuscript and helped her develop it before bringing it to editors and publishers.
 It was published by Quercus Books in the UK and Flatiron Books in the US, followed by the rest of the world.
 It was printed in over 30 countries.

 As of 2024, O'Leary lives in Hampshire and is a full-time writer.
-She is married to Sam Hodgson, a doctor.
-They had their first child, a boy, on 6 July 2021.
-She gave birth to their second child, a daughter, in 2024.
-They live together along with their golden retriever.
+She had her first child, a boy, in 2021.
+She gave birth to a second child, a daughter, in 2024.
+She and her husband and children live together along with their golden retriever.